tarunsirpi/tomato_disease_prediction/README.md

 # Tomato Disease Classification

+  Dataset contains images of Tomato leaves labelled in 10 categories.

 ## Setup for training the model:

 Run the following to setup python environment for training the model,